shsagir/play-area-sync/docs/hello-world.md

 ---

 template:      article
-reviewed:      2016-12-20
+reviewed:      2017-12-20
-naviTitle:     General
+naviTitle:     Hello world
-title:         Deploy code to fortrabbit with Git
+title:         Hello world tutorial with Git
-lead:          This is the famous 5 minute tutorial to get started with fortrabbit.
+lead:          This is the famous 3 minute tutorial to get started with fortrabbit.
+It uses plan simple PHP without any framework or CMS.
 See how fast and easy you can get your code up and running.
 stack:         all
 group:         Install_guides